 Not only was the Russian rescue operation suspiciously slow and botched, with an emergency not having been declared until 11 hours after the accident, but Putin deliberately forbade British and Norwegian vessels, who were better placed for a rescue mission, from assisting until a good five days had passed.
 It was these British and Norwegian divers who eventually found the trapped and drowned bodies seven days later.
 Another suspicious submarine accident, which resulted in 14 fatalities, occurred on July 2, 2019 with the deep-sea submarine nicknamed Losharik.

 Vlad the self-serving

-The way the Moscow Dubrovka Theatre hostage crisis, two years earlier had been dealt with with similar disregard for human life.
-On that occasion about 200 of the 850 hostages died, as well as all 40 Chechen insurgents, when the security forces pumped a toxic gas into the theatre.
+The Moscow Dubrovka Theatre hostage crisis, two years earlier had been dealt with similar disregard for human life.
+On that occasion about 200 of the 850 hostages died as well as all 40 Chechen insurgents when the security forces pumped a toxic gas into the theatre.
 The identity of the substance was never revealed.

 The way the coronavirus pandemic was dealt with betrayed the same obsession with image over safety.
 As Kirill Martynov, the political editor of Novaya Gazeta pointed out:

 “First the state lied by hiding the true extent of what was happening from the people, from itself and from the outside world.
 When the extent of the falsification became obvious the state continued to tell lies…”